vibhaa/hashpipe/SIGCOMM_2015/README.md

-*Source Routing* asks you to write a P4 program from scratch to implement a custom source routing protocol. *Flowlet Switching* is more difficult: you will start from a simple P4 routing program (with ECMP) and implement a version of flowlet switching, which yields better load balancing for long-lived TCP flows.
+*Source Routing* asks you to write a P4 program from scratch to implement a custom source routing protocol. *Flowlet Switching* is more difficult: you will start from a simple P4 routing program (with ECMP) and implement a version of flowlet switching, which yields better load balancing for bursty TCP flows.

 For both exercises, you will find a .tar.gz archive which contains the solution files.